How to Plant, Grow, and Care For Blueberries

 There is significant evidence that a daily dose of blueberries has profound health benefits, especially when they are grown in the thriving, microbially-rich soil of your garden.
 Blueberries have among the highest antioxidant levels of all vegetables and fruits, and organically grown no-till blueberries have even higher antioxidant levels than their conventional counterparts.

 To harness all the superfood power of blueberries, growing your own is by far the best (and cheapest option).
-Thankfully, these perennial small fruits are remarkably beginner-friendly.
+Thankfully, these small perennial fruits are remarkably beginner-friendly.
 Once established, they make the perfect ornamental edible landscape plants while providing nutritious food for several decades to come.

 Propagating blueberries isn’t nearly as difficult as one would think.
 They are most commonly sold at garden stores and nurseries as potted or bare-root plants.
 You can also root blueberries from suckers, hardwood cuttings, or softwood cuttings.
 Blueberries can be propagated by seed, but it is quite time-consuming and not very common.